atlanmod/algae/README.md

   - `waitForIRBlueLED.arduino` corresponds to the Arduino model in Figure 5.
   - `blink.arduino`, `photoresistor.arduino` and `servo9g.arduino` corresponds to the models used as benchmarks in Figure 8.
   - `servoIrButton.arduino` is the model in Figure 9.
-- EEL models, with the `.eel` extension
+- algae models, with the `.algae` extension
-  - `model.eel` corresponds to the excerpt in Listing 1.
+  - `model.algae` corresponds to the excerpt in Listing 1.
-- The additional EEL models in the `usecases` repository, define with EEL the energy estimation formulas for the existing languages from the state-of-the-art.
+- The additional algae models in the `usecases` repository, define with algae the energy estimation formulas for the existing languages from the state-of-the-art.

 Note that the `metrics` directory contains all the measurements performed for the evaluation of the paper, in `.mat` Octave files, as well as the Arduino C code generated.
-These results were compared with the energy estimations provided by EEL.
+These results were compared with the energy estimations provided by algae.

 ## Installation guide